 - Choose a thinner wick.

-Tunneling: If the candle does not melt across from edge to edge a tunnel will likely occur and your scent throw will be weak.
+If the candle does not melt across from edge to edge, a tunnel will likely occur, and your scent throw will be weak.
 Tunnels form in candles for two reasons:

-- If the candle is only lit for a short time before the melting pool can reach across the diameter of the candle a tunnel will form.
+- If the candle is only lit for a short time before the melting pool can reach the diameter of the candle, a tunnel will form.
 Burn candles in 4-hour intervals for best results.

 - The wick was too thin and did not have enough strength to create a full melting pool.

-Deep Melt Pool: A melt pool that is too deep can greatly reduce the amount of burn time, meaning the life of the candle.
+A melt pool that is too deep can significantly reduce the amount of burn time, meaning the life of the candle.
 Look out for this:

 - Using a wick that is too thick for the diameter of the candle can cause a melt pool deeper than half an inch.

-Pin these tips on how to choose candle wicks and don’t forget to share your candle making with us – tag #lifenreflection on Instagram.
+Pin these tips on how to choose candle wicks, and don’t forget to share your candle making by tagging #lifenreflection on Instagram.